 Exercise 3: Cluster the words

-Instruction: Classify the words into two groups according to whether they are numbers or verbs related to mathematical operations.
+Instruction: Classify the words into two groups depending on whether they are numbers from 1 to 100 or verbs related to calculating.

 Exercise 4: Translate and use in a sentence